Understand Event-Driven Software Architecture

 The paradigm of event-based communication revolves around a publisher-subscriber model—a sender broadcasts a message that one or more receivers capture.
 It’s like radio transmission—a transmitter tower broadcasts a radio signal, and receivers get the signal if they’re tuned to the right frequency.

-In the API Basics module, we use the analogy of radar on a pirate’s ship to represent event detection.
-This analogy works well for the streaming of PushTopic events, which are based on changes in Salesforce records.
+In the Platform API Basics Trailhead module, we use the analogy of radar on a pirate’s ship to represent event detection.
+This analogy works well for the streaming of change data capture events, which are based on changes in Salesforce records.
 That communication model requires only a subscriber.
 But with platform events, there are two parties to the communication: a sender and a receiver.
 They are two of the components of an event-driven architecture.

-- The publisher of an event message over a channel.
+The publisher of an event message.
 For example, an order placement app.

-- A stream of events on which an event producer sends event messages and event consumers read those messages.
-Also called an event bus in Salesforce.
+A stream of events on which an event producer sends event messages and event consumers read those messages.
+For platform events, the channel is for one platform event or a custom channel that groups event messages for multiple platform events.

 The following diagram illustrates an event-based software architecture.